- choosing a selection results in a full page refresh

 Vervain is often helpful as many teenagers for those that are righteous, strong-minded and incensed by injustice.

 Sometimes Pine may be helpful if a teen is feeling guilty about something – for example if they’ve left behind an old friend for not being cool enough or been badly behaved in school and feel guilty about the stress on their parents.

 Wild Oat is very helpful to teens who are starting to decide what direction in life they want to take and are struggling in choosing a path.

 During period of exams and revision, there are several helpful remedies.
 Hornbeam is helpful to a teenager who is feeling overwhelmed by the thought of the task ahead and struggling to get started.
 Chestnut Bud for helping with learning and taking information in.
 Rock Rose for terror or panic during an exam situation or Mimulus for fear of bad grades.
 If a child is excessively worrying about exams, perhaps keeping them up all night, we would suggest trying White Chestnut.
 Gentian for if they’ve suffered a setback and are now feeling despondent and reluctant to try again.
+If your teenager is suffering from depression you might like to read our blog about teenage depression.
 There are a few remedies to try if your child is suffering from teenager anxiety.

 There are a few others you can view on our Flower Remedies for Teenagers page.

 As with adults, children should take a minimum of 4 drops, 4 times a day under the tongue, especially first thing in the morning and last thing at night.
 You can put in their drink if easier or add to a water bottle take to school.
 A good suggestion is to put 4 drops in their morning drink, 8 drops in their water bottle for the day and 4 drops in their evening drink before bed.
 This dosage is the minimum dosage so try to get at least this in and you can always give more – you cannot overdose on flower remedies.